Here are some common questions students and families have about applying to and attending Interlochen Arts Camp:

 When can students swim?

 Students may only swim when the waterfront is guarded by trained lifeguards.
-Before any student swims or participates in deep water sports, they must pass a mandatory swim test.
+Swimming in shallow water is open to all but before a student swims or participates in deep water sports, they must pass a mandatory swim test.